 IN THIS ARTICLE

-The typical vacuum device consists of a plastic cylinder that is placed over the penis, tension rings of various sizes, and a small hand pump.
-Air is pumped out, causing a partial vacuum, which draws blood into the penis and creates the erection.
+The typical vacuum device consists of a plastic cylinder that is placed over the penis, tension rings of various sizes, and a small hand or battery operated pump.
+Air is pumped out of the cylinder, causing a partial vacuum (negative pressure), which increases blood flow into the penis and creates the erection.

-Once an erection is obtained, a tension ring, which acts like a tourniquet to keep the blood in the penis and to maintain an erection, is placed around the base of the penis.
+Once an erection is obtained, a tension ring that is usually preloaded onto the bottom of the cylinder is placed at the base of the penis.
+The ring acts like a tourniquet to keep the blood in the penis and to maintain an erection.

 Although these devices are generally safe, bruising can occur and the erect penis may lack some support.
-Other possible side effects include:
+Other possible side effects include the following:

 Many of these side effects can be helped by proper selection of the tension rings and cylinder size, use of adequate lubrication, adequate practice with the device, and proper technique.

+Vacuum pumps are effective in most men.
+Successful erections are achieved in up to 90% of men using the vacuum device, however only about 69% men continue to use the device for two years or longer.
 The most common cause of failure is improper use of or unfamiliarity with the device.
 Other drawbacks to the use of vacuum devices include the need to assemble the equipment and the difficulty in transporting it.
-Many men also lose interest in the device because of:
+Many men also lose interest in the device because of